-This CCD camera was developed for an emission microscope and has peltier cooling to realize low noise.
-It has a peak detection sensitivity in the visible light region, making it not only powerful for analysis from the surface but also suitable for backside analysis of compound semiconductors such as SiC.
+This is a CCD camera for emission microscopes that has achieved low noise with Peltier cooling.
+It has a peak detection sensitivity in the visible light region, making it suitable not only for surface analysis but also for bottom side analysis of compound semiconductors such as SiC.